sujithjay/sujithjay.github.io/_posts/2018-06-28-Shuffle-Hash-and-Sort-Merge-Joins-in-Apache-Spark.md

 - _Sort Merge_: if the matching join keys are sortable.

 ## Pick One, Please
-There is some confusion over the choice between Shuffle Hash Joins & Sort Merge Joins, particularly after Spark 2.3.
+There is some confusion over the choice between Shuffle Hash Join & Sort Merge Join, particularly after Spark 2.3.
 Part of the reason is the introduction of a new configuration [spark.sql.join.preferSortMergeJoin](https://github.com/apache/spark/blob/v2.3.0/sql/catalyst/src/main/scala/org/apache/spark/sql/internal/SQLConf.scala?utf8=%E2%9C%93#L157-L161), which is internal, and is set by default.

 This means that Sort Merge is chosen every time over Shuffle Hash in Spark 2.3.0.